 According to local residents in Tanahu, more than 750 households will be affected by the hydropower project.
 Residents are concerned about the specific impacts to their traditional lands and environment.
 Community members belong to different indigenous groups such as Magar, Gurung, Newar and depend on the land for their livelihoods.
 For indigenous communities, meaningful participation in consultation and decision making is a key pre-requisite to any development project.
 This has not been the case for Tanahu.
 As one resident noted “We don’t have any information about who exactly is funding this project.
 There was no public hearing.”

-To address this gap in access to information, Community Empowerment, Social Justice Foundation (CEMSOJ) and Indigenous Women Legal Awareness Group (INWOLAG) with support from Asia Indigenous Peoples Pact (AIPP) and International Accountability Project, organized a training in November, 2016 to share information about the project and understand the situation of affected communities.
+To address this gap in access to information, Community Empowerment, Social Justice Foundation (CEMSOJ) and Indigenous Women Legal Awareness Group (INWOLAG) with support from Asia Indigenous Peoples Pact (AIPP), Accountability Counsel, and International Accountability Project, organized a training in November, 2016 to share information about the project and understand the situation of affected communities.
 As a group, we were committed to support communities in their efforts to engage with banks, government and the company about their needs.
 During the training, community members learned about relevant national laws from a senior indigenous rights lawyer.
 They also heard from AIPP representatives about international legal frameworks to defend indigenous peoples’ rights and relevant ADB policies.
 I shared a presentation about how communities in Thailand and Mekong countries have responded to ADB financed projects in the past.
 I also shared recent examples and strategies from community-led research supported by the International Accountability Project in Malawi in response to a similar dam project.

 In one activity, I invited community representatives to draw a map of their villages and consider what would be important for the the preservation of their livelihoods and culture.
 They were then asked to prepare questions to ask an ADB representative, as if they would meet one in the next hour.
 Each group of participants came up with a long list of questions.
 Most asked about the lack of information available about the project and how their losses would be compensated.
 We then asked a community member to volunteer to act as the ADB representative.
 Each group had one chance to meet them and ask questions.
 Even in a role-playing setting, residents were nervous.
 Some groups used their community maps as evidence to present their questions.
 At the end of the activity, residents reflected on what they took away from the exercise.
 They concluded that communities themselves should research and prepare information about how their rights would be affected by the project.